patipark/nestjs_typeorm_rbac/README.md

-# NestJS TypeORM RBAC with Role Inheritance
+# NestJS TypeORM RBAC with Role Hierarchy Table

-A Role-Based Access Control (RBAC) implementation using NestJS, TypeORM, and JWT authentication, featuring hierarchical role inheritance.
+A Role-Based Access Control (RBAC) implementation using NestJS, TypeORM, and JWT authentication, featuring hierarchical role inheritance using a dedicated role_hierarchy table for better flexibility and performance.

 ## Features